 Thanks everyone for supporting Kasey on Kids Baking Championship!!!

 Here's the video that started it all (plays after ad):

 More you might like:

 - Update many months later: look what we got in the mail today!
 You may have to zoom in to read it:

 - Here's more showing how brave Kasey is (that doesn’t sound very humble I know, but it’s because this was so funny): watch this video where he made sweet and savory crepes while on his hoverboard, and he let me keep a pretty embarrassing part in the video!

 - Again if you missed his news segments, those are here: WZZM TV 13

 - And WOOD TV 8

-- Did you know that Kasey also does some voice recording for a local radio ministry that is broadcast on 700+ stations internationally?
-It's called, Keys for Kids.
-He's only on certain days though, next time will be Jan.
-14th, then Jan.
-24th and then he'll record more.
-So you might check it out — click here on those days to listen.
+- Did you know that Kasey also does some voice recording for a local radio ministry that is broadcast on 700+ Christian stations internationally?
+It's called, Keys for Kids!.
+He's only on certain days though, so check with me for his most recent dates.

 - Here's my other post I wrote announcing Kasey's Big News.